alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-04-kafka-patterns.markdown

 ```

 The producer is thread safe and should generally be shared among all threads for best performance.
 The producer manages a single background thread that does I/O as well as a TCP connection to each of the brokers it needs to communicate with.
 Failure to close the producer after use will leak these resources.
+Apache kafka is optimized for high throughput and, therefore, uses microbatching in its producer and consumer clients (`RecordAccumulator` low level class).
+For each topic-partition combination, internally a `RecordBatch` keeps track of these messages.

+*Batch options:*

+- `batch.size`: size of each `RecordBatch`
+- `linger.ms`: how many milliseconds a buffer waits for new messages if not full
+- `batch.memory`: memory size for all `RecordBatches`
+- `max.block.ms`: how many milliseconds the send method will be blocked for - used for creating back pressure on the producer to generate and send more messages to the buffer

+On return from send, the queue sends back a `RecordMetadata` with the result of the successfull or unsuccesfull transmission.

+*Delivery guarantees properties:*

+- `acks`: (0: fire and forget.
+1: leader acknowledgement - only receives from the leader that the message has been stored, not from all the partitions.
+2: quorum acknowledgement - all in sync replicas confirm the receipt )
+- `retries`: how many times the producer will retry sending the message
+- `retry.backoff.ms`: backoff time between each retry

+Message order is preserved only within a given partition.
+Retries and backoff destroy this quarantee.
+If we still want this guarantee enforced, we need to set `max.in.flight.request.per.connection=1`, but this dramatically affects performance.

+All producer configuration options are defined as static strings in the `ProducerConfig` class.

 The result of the per-first-letter partitioner when run: